Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 “You should not come back next week,” the administrator said.

-That was Friday, February 28, 2020.
-The following morning, news would break that the novel coronavirus had arrived in the United States — at Life Care Center, where Gelbach had just spent the day.
+That was Friday, Feb.
+28, 2020.
+The following morning, news would break that the novel coronavirus had claimed its first death in the United States — at Life Care Center, where Gelbach had just spent the day.

-In a matter of days, she would test positive for the virus, as would Theresa Canondon, a LWIT physical therapy student who was exposed by one of her professors who had been working with patients at Life Care.
+In a matter of days, she would test positive for the virus, as would Theresa Canondon, a LWTech physical therapy student who was exposed by one of her professors who had been working with patients at Life Care.

 The school would be thrown into crisis mode, concerned about putting its students and staff in danger of illness, or death, while not having the information it needed to make decisions about holding classes.

-LWIT President Amy Morrison remembered learning about the outbreak on Feb.
+LWTech President Amy Morrison remembered learning about the outbreak on Feb.
 29, 2020, and knowing that students had been at Life Care Center the day before.

 “It was a real sinking feeling, before you can initially verbalize and comprehend the full extent of what is going on,” Morrison said.
 “We didn’t have the language of quarantine.
 We didn’t know the standards that we are in now.
 We didn’t know what we were dealing with.